Brody Jenner: Business ventures

 In 2020, Jenner launched Mamitas, a tequila hard seltzer company.
 Jenner began developing the product in 2019 with Phusion Projects, creators behind Four Loko and Basic Vodka.
 The company name was inspired after Mamitas Beach Club, Playa del Carmen, Mexico.

 Jenner is part of producer-DJ duo BRODY X DEVIN with Devin Lucien, with whom they hold residencies in nightclubs and events across the world.

 Personal life

 From 2005 to 2006, Jenner dated fellow The Hills costar Kristin Cavallari.
 From 2010 to 2012, Jenner dated Canadian singer Avril Lavigne.
 From 2014 to 2019, Jenner dated content creator Kaitlynn Carter.
 They had a commitment ceremony in Bali in 2018 but were never legally married.

 In 2022, Jenner began dating professional surfer Tia Blanco after meeting in Hawaii.
-The couple became engaged in June 2023 during their baby shower and welcomed their daughter, Honey Raye Jenner, on July 29, 2023, in Malibu, California.
+The couple became engaged in June 2023 during their baby shower and welcomed their daughter on July 29, 2023, in Malibu, California.

 On July 12, 2025, Jenner and Blanco were married at their home in Malibu.
 Jenner and Blanco made their couple entrance to "Unwritten" by Natasha Bedingfield, as a nod to the groom's The Hills days.
+In March 2026, the couple announced they were expecting their second child due in September.